 Comfort goes hand-in-hand with mobility.
 The more a model facilitates free movement, the better.
 The majority of pants in this review achieve their comfort by incorporating some stretchy material, such as spandex or elastane, in order to increase user mobility.

-Some pants, such as the Patagonia Quandary, Mammut Runbold, Kuhl Deceptr, and the Fjallraven Abisko Trekking Tights, have a slim fit but compensate with a high proportion of spandex or elastane, which facilitates wearer mobility.
-The Outdoor Research Ferrosi, Mountain Hardwear Chockstone/2, and Arc'teryx Gamma LT also include a higher-than-average proportion of elastane, though they rely on a slightly looser fit to also achieve mobility.
+Some pants, such as the Patagonia Quandary, and Mammut Runbold, have a slim fit but compensate with a high proportion of spandex or elastane, which facilitates wearer mobility.
+The Outdoor Research Ferrosi, Mountain Hardwear Chockstone, and Arc'teryx Gamma LT also include a higher-than-average proportion of elastane, though they rely on a slightly looser fit to also achieve mobility.
 The high-scoring Prana Brion, Royal Robbins Alpine Road, and the Prana Stretch Zion all have lower stretchy material ratios.
 Still, they somehow perform well above what one might expect based on the numbers alone, due in part to the multi-directional elasticity of their fabrics.

 Other models, such as the Fjallraven Vidda Pro, offer minimal stretch in the fabric and promote mobility with a looser, more relaxed cut.
 The Kuhl Radikl pants also have a more regular fit but include strategically placed panels of super stretchy fabric at the knees, crotch, and lower back, to facilitate mobility.
 The cut is also an essential factor but could be heavily dependent on the wearer's body type and shape.